CarlsonZhuo/WebAppDemo/git_cheat_sheet.md

 ### Single Branching - Working With Only Yourself

+>Single Branching in this chapter means, only one branch locally, and one branch remotely.

+>That means, no commands like merge, rebase, fork, or something else that related to Branching will be introduced in this chapter

 >Suppose we have only one branch on the remote repo, and nothing locally.
 With the content in this chapter, you can understand how to use git in the most basic manner.
 You can play around it, and have your code uploaded to any git